jhu-ep-coursera/fullstack-capstone-course/course-notes/dev_env/windows_dev_env.md

     **2017-04-16 Update**: The following is not an issue with the Ruby 2.3 installer.
 This was only true with the Ruby 2.2/Rails 2.4.6 installer.
+    Go ahead and run `gem update --system --no-ri --no-doc` without error when using Ruby 2.3 installer.
+Skip to step 7 in this section after this.

     **Note**: Rails on Windows installs with SSL verification enabled to assure that only trusted sites are used for downloads.
 However,